mdavis-xyz/staves-typst/docs/docs.typ

 === Examples

-#example("./examples/D-major.typ", "D Major Scale", include-import: true)
+#example("./examples/D-major.typ", caption: "D Major Scale", include-import: true)

 You can write a 2 octave scale with `num-octaves: 2`.